Water Supply Special Issue on Water Security and Management in the

-- Assessment of water infrastructure vulnerability to climate change and aging
+- Assessment of water infrastructure vulnerability to climate change and ageing

-- Modeling water consumption changes due to aging and shrinking populations
+- Modeling water consumption changes due to ageing and shrinking populations

 - New approaches to water supply management in under-populated regions

-- New approaches to flood risk reduction in aging societies
+- New approaches to flood risk reduction in ageing societies

 - Use of remote sensing technology to monitor water resources and water quality in under-populated regions

 - Use of remote sensing technology and GIS for flood warning and evacuation